NeilJustice/ZenUnitAndMetalMock/README.md

 ZenUnit is a single-header C++ unit testing framework designed for assertion exactness and long-term test readability.
 ZenUnit's signature feature is its unique syntax for writing value-parameterized and type-parameterized unit tests.

-ZenMock is a single-header C++ mocking framework designed for mocking exactness and features an arrange-act-assert syntax for expecting and asserting the correctness of arguments and return values to and from virtual, non-virtual, static, and free functions.
+ZenMock is a single-header C++ mocking framework designed for function mocking exactness.
+ZenMock features an intuitive arrange-act-assert syntax for expecting and asserting the correctness of arguments and return values to and from virtual, non-virtual, static, and free functions.

 |Build|Build Status|
 |----------|------------|